Outrageous Predictions

 Large-cap stocks are rightly viewed as the biggest listed companies on the planet.
 These conglomerates tend to have global exposure and have been in existence for many years, even decades.
 These large-cap stocks have highly recognisable brands and are often the target of investors looking to buy individual equities as well as those investing in equity funds or indices like the S&P 500.

-The S&P 500 – an index of the top 500 listed companies on American stock exchanges by market cap – is a good starting point for finding the biggest large-cap stocks.
+The S&P 500 is a float-adjusted, market-cap-weighted index of 500 large U.S. companies selected by s&P Dow Jones Indices, and it can be a helpful starting point for finding the biggest large-cap stocks.
 As a guide, the smallest market cap in the S&P is Embecta Corporation, which accounts for just 0.000005% of the index's entire market cap.
 If you're wondering what the stock with the biggest market cap is, you won't be surprised to find that it's Apple which carries a weighting of around 7.18% of the index's total market cap.
+Please note: Index constituents and weights change frequently; any examples are illustrative only and should be checked against the latest index data.

 When it comes to the habits of a large-cap stock, these equities are more likely to generate consistent yet modest growth in investment terms.
 That’s because large-cap stocks have already experienced significant levels of growth to reach their current market cap status.